TUESDAYS | 7 PM

 - Voluntarily submit to every change God wants to make in my life and humbly ask Him to remove my character defects.

-- Evaluate all my relationship.
+- Evaluate all my relationships.
 Offer forgiveness to those who have hurt me and make amends for harm I’ve done to others, except when to do so would harm them or others.

 - Reserve a daily time with God for self-examination, Bible reading, and prayer in order to know God and His will for my life and to gain the power to follow His will.